Exploration of Parameter Spaces Assisted by Machine Learning: Machine Learning Assisted Parameter Space Finding

 We will use a ML regressor whenever we are interested in training a model to predict actual outputs from the calculation of observables.
 In this case the training requires parameter values and their numerical results from the HEP calculation.
 When we pass a large number of parameter values we get a set of predictions for the observables, $\hat{Y}$, that can aid in the selection of the regions of interest.
 In this case, the $K$ set could be composed of relevant points based on, e.g., $\chi^2$ or likelihood values.
 However, one could devise any number of selection mechanisms that take advantage of the access to predictions for the observables.
-The precision of this predictions is expected to be improved with more iterations and this can be easily checked via measures such as the mean absolute error (MAE).
-After several iterations, using this process should result in a parameter space sampling heavily weighted towards the region of interest used to select the $K$ set and a model specialized in giving accurate and fast predictions for this region.